chrisbennerkenagy/reading-notes/README.md

 Links:

-The quickest way to create a hyperlink is to encaplicate the website or email address in angel brackets.
+The quickest way to create a hyperlink is to encapsulate the website or email address in angel brackets.
 However if you want to create a title for a link, simply put the title inside brackets followed by the link in parenthesis.
 Additionally you can have a phrase or a title appear when the mouse highlights the link by adding the phrase in quotation marks following the url inside the parentheses.